krgough/rpi-commission-scripts/README.md

 e.g. ps ax | grep [w]antedProcesString

 We use "eval $cmd" as this makes the command execute correctly with the included pipe.

+*** Note on setting up mail on rPi

+Generate an application email password for the gmail account as follows:
+Manage Google Acccount > Security > Signing into Google - App Passwords.
+Create a password for the particular app/device and make a note of the password.

+edit /etc/smtp/smtp.config to be as follows.

+#
+# Config file for sSMTP sendmail
+#
+# The person who gets all mail for userids < 1000
+# Make this empty to disable rewriting.
+root=<Insert the gmail email address here>

+# The place where the mail goes.
+The actual machine name is required no
+# MX records are consulted.
+Commonly mailhosts are named mail.domain.com
+mailhub=smtp.gmail.com:587

+# Where will the mail seem to come from?
+#rewriteDomain=

+# The full hostname
+hostname=<devices-sniffer09 or other device hostname>

+# Are users allowed to set their own From: address?
+# YES - Allow the user to specify their own From: address
+# NO - Use the system generated From: address
+FromLineOverride=YES

+AuthUser=<Insert the gmail email address here>
+AuthPass=<Insert the google password here>
+UseSTARTTLS=YES
+UseTLS=YES